 Technical notes about TrotskyanaNet website

-- This site was designed for Mozilla Firefox, but also runs with Windows Internet Explorer, Opera, Safari and others; please note that certain functions are not or not correctly performed by all browsers.
+- This site was designed for Mozilla Firefox, but also runs with Windows Internet Explorer, Opera, Safari and others; please note that certain functions may not (or, not correctly) be performed by every browser.

 - The site is generated without any frames.
 Keep this in mind if you like to print texts.
 We recommend in such cases to mark the text you like to print and choose 'selection' in your printer options.
 Generally a print version is provided; try the "Preview" in the printer options.